Amybo-org/pages/content/en/docs/Contribution guidelines/_index.md

   it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
+1. Wait for the automated PR workflow to do some checks.
+When it's ready, you should see a comment like this: **deploy/netlify — Deploy preview ready!**
+1. Click **Details** to the right of "Deploy preview ready" to see a preview of your updates.
 1. Continue updating your doc and pushing your changes until you're happy with the content.
 1. When you're ready for a review, add a comment to the PR, and remove any